SarahTeoh/ProgrammingQuestions/README.md

-# ProgrammingQuestions
+# Question
-Answer for a programming question.
-See README for the question.
+Find the smallest positive number missing from an unsorted array.